warner/petmail/docs/mailbox.md

 must retain the corresponding private key until the last message encrypted to it is deleted.

-While this portion of the system is not yet defined, the intention is to have recipients update their senders with new rotating public keys.
-The sender periodically gets a signed list of numbered pubkeys.
-It sends one message for each pubkey until it runs out, then it re-uses the last pubkey until a new batch arrives.
-Each message includes the sequence number and the pubkey that was used.
-Upon receipt of each message, the recipient can safely delete the corresponding private keys with earlier sequence numbers (knowing the sender has forgotten the matching pubkeys).
+Recipients will periodically (but not always immediately) update their senders with a new key.

-To obtain sender-indistinguishability at the mailbox, these pubkeys should not be exposed to the mailbox (as any repeated usage would indicate two messages were from the same sender).
-So these keys must be wrapped in another encrypted box, using a stable recipient pubkey.
-Compromise of the stable recipient privkey enables the mailbox to distinguish different senders, but does not compromise any message contents.
-The current Petmail protocol does not use this wrapping, but a future version might.
+To enable recovery from client rollback (where a client is restored from a backup, losing the rotating keypairs but retaining the other data), Petmail only offers forward-security for confidentiality, not authentication.
+If a node's private state is revealed, the attacker may be able to retroactively identify the sender and/or recipient of old messages.
+However they should not be able to determine the contents of those messages.

-## Sender Deniability
+## Sender Deniability / Repudiation

 Senders should not have to treat their private communications as irrevocable public statements (unless they specifically ask for that).
 When Alice sends a